 Phishers are now using some threat messages that spread havoc among users.

 - You must respond received email to avoid closure of your account etc.

 Such threat emails are false, and planned to take advantage of user’s innocence; such mails are called phishing emails that are designed to steal user secret data.

 Cybercriminals use spoofing techniques to imitate legitimate website by applying graphics and design, but they bring you to fraud websites to steal money or details.
 Cybercriminals also use web addresses, which looks like the actual name of the website address but it slightly changed like:

 Real website: www.bankname.com

-Here is an interesting phishing email example by Wikipedia where they explained how someone sent mass emails to users on behalf of WikiPedia.
-Find whole story here at Wikipedia.
+Here is an interesting phishing email example by Wikipedia where they explained how someone sent mass emails to users on behalf of Wikipedia.
+Find the whole story here at Wikipedia.

-I hope it is now clear to you that phishing is a serious crime prepared to steal money of innocent users.
-It is in our interest not to respond any email, message, or website without reviewing their ownership.
-The best way to identify the authenticity of website is to check their SSL certificate.
+I hope it is now clear to you that phishing is a serious crime prepared to steal the money of innocent users.
+It is in our interest not to respond to any email, message, or website without reviewing their ownership.
+The best way to identify the authenticity of a website is to check the SSL certificate.

 Prevention is our first security shield.